-Woman shot dead on set of new Alec Baldwin movie Rust
+Alec Baldwin fatally shoots woman with prop gun on movie set

 - Published

-A woman has died and a man has been hurt in an accidental shooting on the set of a film starring Alec Baldwin.
+A woman has died and a man injured after actor Alec Baldwin fired a prop gun on a New Mexico film set.

-Police in the US state of New Mexico said a gun being used as prop was discharged during filming for the 19th Century western Rust on Thursday.
+Police in the US state said Mr Baldwin discharged the weapon during filming for the 19th Century western Rust on Thursday.

 The woman, 42, was taken to hospital but died of her injuries.
 The man was receiving emergency care.